DynamoDS/RefineryPrimer/02-deeper-dive/02-04_genetic-algorithms/02-04-03_evaluation-phase.md

 <img src="../../assets/deeper/evaluation1.png" style="width:200px;"/>

-Some examples of fitness functions that could be used in a Generative Design context include:
+Some examples of fitness functions that could be used in a generative design context include:

 - Maximize hours of daylight for each desk in an office
 - Maximize circulation in common areas